Reducing the risk of fire

 Ban smoking inside

-For more guidance on how to protect your rental property from fire, read our ultimate guide to fire safety regulations for landlords.
+For more advice on how to protect your rental property from fire, read our ultimate guide to fire safety regulations for landlords and watch our short video of top fire prevention tips for landlords and tenants.

 Regularly